kennitochang/kennitochang.github.io/_pages/en/bio.md

 lang-ref: bio
 ---

+I currently work as a software engineer for Google Cloud.

-Born and raised in Huntington Beach, CA, I grew up in a Peruvian-American household speaking English and Spanish.
-I have Cantonese heritage on my mom's side, and have been actively learning and promoting written and spoken Cantonese since 2016.
-I'm currently working as a software engineer for Google Cloud.
+I am Peruvian-American, born and raised in Huntington Beach, CA, and grew up bilingual in English and Spanish.
+I have Cantonese heritage on my mom's side.
+Since 2016, I have been actively learning written and spoken Cantonese.